celo-org/docs/blog/03-22-23-Creating-Stablecoin/Creating-Stablecoin-Contracts-on-Celo.md

 ---

-title: Creating Stablecoin Contracts on Celo- An Overview of the Celo Stablecoin System
+title: Creating Stablecoin Contracts on Celo - An Overview of the Celo Stablecoin System
 description: In this tutorial, we will show you what celo stable coin is, and how to create a stable coin contcat on celo.
 authors: